A vegan, healthy way of filling your peppers: lots of vegetables, some mashed potatoes on the side and you will be happy!

 The first time I’ve actually had cooked peppers again (after the traumatic experience in kindergarten where the cooked peppers I would not eat were brutally shoved down my throat) was when I was 24 and living in Malta.
 My friend and I ordered a pizza to share without me realizing there would be peppers on top.
 I had to eat them because it would have been embarrassing to start picking out the peppers in the middle of a restaurant and I was amazed: how could something that I found disgusting for so many years could suddenly taste soooooooooo good!

-And back to today’s recipe: these vegan stuffed peppers are just amazing!
+And back to today’s recipe: these Vegan Stuffed Peppers in Tomato Sauce are just amazing!
 I am so sure anybody would like them, either vegans, vegetarians or meat lovers.
 Even if you normally like your peppers stuffed with meat, trust me, you will not miss the meat in this case.
 There is so much flavor involved, so much comfort due to that delicious tomato sauce and if you add the mashed potatoes (please do) you will make anybody happy.

 I used my homemade tomato sauce to make the sauce, but you can use any kind of tomato sauce you like.
 I usually take the listed vegetables to fill the peppers, but you can experiment there as well, take what you like best and what is in season.